photo: Beth Laderbergh

 Dempster studied bassoon with Michael Burns, and has had masterclasses and lessons with Kristin Wolfe-Jensen, Bill Davis, William Winstead, and Peter Simpson.
 Dempster has performed with many orchestras throughout the South and Southeast, including the Arkansas Symphony Orchestra, the Wilmington Symphony Orchestra, the Florence Symphony Orchestra, the Greensboro Philharmonia, and the Fayetteville Symphony Orchestra.

 A member of numerous organizations (SCI, NACUSA, SCL, SEAMUS, Society for Music Theory, an the International Double Reed Society), Dempster has been most involved with the College Music Society (CMS), where he has been a member since 2002.
 He served as Composition Board Chair for the CMS Mid-Atlantic Chapter (2014-2016) and President-Elect of the chapter (2017-2019).

 Born in an indescribably small town in Michigan, Dempster lived in rural communities during practically all of his childhood, coming of age surrounded by fields with goats, horses, or tobacco, in central North Carolina.
 Dempster resides in central Arkansas with his wife, visual artist Kara Gunter.
-When not teaching, composing, bassooning, or otherwise musicking, Dempster can be found gardening or baking.
+When not working, Dempster can be found gardening or cooking or dog-wrangling.
 He is also one half of TommyGunGlass, an art glass scultpure/jewelry concern he runs with his wife Kara.